 - Pepperdine University - Embark on a transformative professional and personal journey in the online Master of Science in Speech-Language Pathology program from Pepperdine University.
 Our program brings together rigorous academics, research-driven faculty teaching, and robust clinical experiences, all wrapped within our Christian mission to serve our communities and improve the lives of others.

-With a projected increase of 20% in the number of SLP jobs in Idaho during the ten years leading up to 2030, there has never been a greater demand for qualified speech-language pathologists in Idaho than right now.
+With a projected increase of 20% in the number of SLP jobs in Idaho during the ten years leading up to 2030, there has never been a greater demand for qualified speech-language pathologists in the state.
+But in order to become one of them, you’ll first need a license to practice.

 Follow these steps to learn how to become a licensed speech therapist in Idaho.